richb-hanover/OpenWrtScripts/README.md

 OpenWrtScripts
 ==============

-This is a set of scripts (sometimes also called "Openscripts") that configure and measure (and improve) latency in home routers (and everywhere else!)
+This is a set of scripts (sometimes also called "Openscripts") that report, configure and measure (and improve) latency in home routers (and everywhere else!)
 These scripts include:

 * [getstats.sh](#getstatssh) - a script to collect troubleshooting information that helps us diagnose problems in the OpenWrt distribution.